 - There were 42 reported fatal skiing/snowboarding incidents (higher than the 10-year industry average of 39 skier/snowboarder fatalities per season).

 - Over 83% of all skier/snowboarder fatalities were males.

 - Skiers accounted for 33 fatalities compared to only 11 snowboarder fatalities.

 - Approximately 66% of skiers/snowboarders involved in fatal collisions wore helmets.

-The statistics behind ski accidents are not meant to scare you but to increase your awareness.
-You have Colorado Springs, CO lawyers who care by your side when it matters most.
+The statistics behind ski accidents are not meant to scare you but to increase your awareness that life can change in the blink of an eye.
+When it matters most, you have lawyers who care on your side.
 Contact us for the Ramos Law advantage.

 In general, injuries that occur while skiing include the knee, while snowboarders have shoulder, wrist, and ankle injuries.
 Both sports can also cause concussions and spinal injuries.

 The risk for injuries on the slopes decrease significantly as skiers or snowboarders have more experience, so long as the skiing or riding is under control and no alcohol or drugs are present.
 The wildcard that can cause injuries to even the best, most careful rider is a collision with another who is out of control, not paying attention, or under the influence of a substance, whether legal or illegal.

 When two people collide, the list of possible injuries includes virtually any body part due to the forces the two bodies inflict on each other.
 Soft tissues like tendons and ligaments can tear, and bones can fracture when this happens.